RutronikSystemSolutions/RDK2_RAB3_Radar_Presence_Detection/README.md

-# RDK2 - Presence detection using RAB3 Radar and RDK2
+# RDK2 RAB3-Radar Presence Detection and GUI

-This code example demonstrates digital signal processing implemented on a PSoC62 to be used with a BGT60TR13C radar sensor from Infineon.
+This code example demonstrates digital signal processing implemented on a PSoC62 for use with a BGT60TR13C radar sensor from Infineon.

 <img src="pictures/rdk2_rab3.png" style="zoom:25%;" />